Bieber pleads guilty to assault, careless driving in Canada

 Local media, citing police, reported there was a "physical altercation" following a collision between a minivan and an all-terrain vehicle outside the town.

-Bieber's lawyer, Brian Greenspan, said the absolute discharge for the assault "recognised the fact that it was an incident that was somewhat provoked and that it lasted less than a minute."
+Bieber's lawyer, Brian Greenspan, said the absolute discharge for the assault "recognized the fact that it was an incident that was somewhat provoked and that it lasted less than a minute."

 "The assault was described even by the photographer as a couple of slaps, certainly three at the most, that he deflected with his shoulder," Greenspan said, adding that Bieber acknowledged his responsibility to the judge.

-Bieber, whose songs include the hits "Boyfriend" and "Beauty and a Beat," has been a favourite paparazzi target and has had several run-ins with the law.
+Bieber, whose songs include the hits "Boyfriend" and "Beauty and a Beat," has been a favorite paparazzi target and has had several run-ins with the law.

 In August, he pleaded guilty to careless driving and resisting an officer without violence in Florida, part of a deal to resolve allegations that he had been drag racing in a Lamborghini under the influence of drugs and alcohol.

-In July, Bieber pleaded no contest to misdemeanour vandalism for pelting a neighbour's California home with eggs.
+In July, Bieber pleaded no contest to misdemeanor vandalism for pelting a neighbor's California home with eggs.
 He was sentenced to two years probation.

 (Additional reporting by Allison Martell in Toronto and Mike De Souza in Ottawa; Editing by Christian Plumb and Leslie Adler)